gjpelletier/pstide/README.md

     Returns.
         dictionary of all results including the following:
             options: input options specified in kwargs
-            segdata: segment data for the selected segment
+            segdata: segment data for the harmonic constituents of the selected segment
-            ps_segments: dictionary of ps_segments.dat for all segments
+            harmonic_constants: dictionary of harmonic constituents for all segments
-            segment_locations: dataframe of segment_locations.dat for all segments
+            segment_locations: dataframe of segment locations data for all segments
-            df_tide: dataframe of tide predictions for the selected segment
+            tides: dataframe of tide predictions for the selected segment
 ```

 # Detailed maps of segment locations